-Either will work fine in this breakfast lasagna recipe, though flour tortillas will be softer and may not hold their shape as well.
+Either will work fine in this breakfast taco casserole recipe, though flour tortillas will be softer and may not hold their shape as well.

-Once cooked, this breakfast egg bake should keep for up to 5 days in the refrigerator.
-Store it tightly covered or transfer any remaining slices to an airtight container to keep them fresh.
+Once cooked, this Mexican egg bake should keep for up to 5 days in the refrigerator.
+Store it tightly covered, or transfer any remaining slices to an airtight container to keep them fresh.

 You sure can!
 Allow it to cool, then cover the dish with a layer of plastic wrap and foil.
 Store in the freezer for up to 2 months.

-Thaw overnight in the refrigerator and bake at 350°F for 20 to 25 minutes, or until warmed through.
+Thaw the Mexican breakfast casserole overnight in the refrigerator and bake at 350°F for 20 to 25 minutes, or until warmed through.

 Mexican Breakfast Casserole + Video